KoketsoL/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This is a script that displays a confused smiley "(Ôo)'\
 This displays a file\
 Displays the content of a file\
+This displays the last 10 lines of a file\